-Course Pre-requisite(s): WIA1002 - Data Structure
+WIA1002 - Data Structure

-- 1. Describes major algorithms related to advanced data structures and time complexity. - 2.
-Implement important algorithm design paradigms. - 3.
+- Describes major algorithms related to advanced data structures and time complexity. - Implement important algorithm design paradigms. - 3.
 Assess the performance of algorithms.

 This course introduces students to the analysis and design of computer algorithms.
 Students will learn basics design techniques, important classical algorithms and advanced data structures, and their implementation in the modern programming environment.
-Students are exposed to a few algorithm design paradigm.
+Students are exposed to a few algorithms design paradigm.